Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### What it does

-removes the column whose `latex` property matches `targetColumnLabel` from the table containing it
+Removes the column whose `latex` property matches `targetColumnLabel` from the table containing it

 ### Notes